kimpettersen/angular-node-cv/README.md

 implementations of the same thing.

 This is untestable code.
-You need to Mock the request object, you have to get the response object somehow, and you need to Mock the model, which probably has its own dependencies, and so it goes.
+You need to Mock the request object, you have to get the response object somehow, and you need to Mock the model, which probably has its own dependencies, etc.
 Following this pattern is why it took me a bit of time to understand how to test.

 ###A solution###